prontolabs/pronto/README.md

 ## Usage

 Pronto runs analysis quickly by checking only the introduced changes.
+Created to be used on pull requets, but suited for other scenarios as well.

 ![Pronto demo](pronto.gif "")

 ### Pull Requests

-You can run Pronto as part of your builds and then get results as commit comments using `GithubFormatter`.
+You can run Pronto as part of your builds and then get results as comments using `GithubFormatter`.

 Actually, Pronto runs Pronto whenever you make a pull request on Pronto.
 It uses Travis CI and the included `TravisPullRequest` rake task for that.